Scott3142/python-programming/codelabs/part-2.md

 add()
 ```

-This can become a method when we insert it into a suitable place.
+This can become a method when we insert it into a suitable place in a class.

 ```python
 class Example: